 - JoaLins’ female puppies placed in a Guardian home –

-- Females will usually be bred starting their second heat; usually between 15 and 18 months of age.
+- Females will usually be bred starting between 15 and 18 months of age.

-- Females will be bred back-to-back, every heat cycle after the first.
+- Females will usually be bred back-to-back, every heat cycle after they turn 15 - 18 months old.
 Recent research has shown this is healthier for the female.

 - When the female JoaLins dog goes into heat, the Guardian family is required to contact us immediately.
 An intact female usually has a visible heat cycle that will last between 14 and 21 days.